It is convenient to rent a car but not necessary.

 Fresh fish & seafood are sold where the fishermen come in.
 They mostly arrive after 4 in the afternoon.
 In the Carrillo fishing village there is a "fish market", also selling some frozen stuff, in the next last building to the right.
 At the end of the Sámara beach (D3-74) there is a lady, Martina, and one can also buy directly from the fishermen.
 The supply depends on what they bring in - straight from the ocean and really fresh.
 Fish will be whole; gutted but not scaled.

 Sámara has several supermarkets, fruit & vegetable stores and a few bakeries.
-These are the ones where we shop:

 - Palí (B2-91, opposite Banco Nacional) is the biggest.
 They have what the ticos eat with a good selection of fruit, vegetables and meat but a very limited selection of anything imported.